-* The cost can get expensive, for some… but still much less than fiber optics.
+* The cost can get up there, but usually less than nicer fiber optic star ceilings.

-* You need a good fluorescent light source to charge the paint for 10 – 15 minutes (Still, plugging in a black light or two is easier than wiring for fiber optics).
+* You need a good UV light source to charge the paint for 10 minutes (Still, plugging in a black light is easier than wiring for fiber optics).

 * You could get a bad professional (Do your due-diligence)

-OK, I’ve tried to give a fair overview of some different options for a star ceiling.
-But, whatever option you choose… you really should have a star ceiling done.
+Well, I’ve tried to give a fair overview of some different options for a star ceiling.
+But, whatever option you choose... get a star ceiling done.
 They are so incredibly relaxing and romantic.
-You’ve designed everything for the light… do this one thing for the dark.
-You’ll be glad you did.
+You've designed everything for the light... do this one thing for the dark.
+You will be glad you did.

-If you have a day-sky (blue sky and clouds) painted on the ceiling… then get a night sky painted on top of that.
+If you have a day-sky (blue sky and clouds) painted on the ceiling... then we think that you’d love having night sky mural painted on top of that.
 When the lights are on, the day-sky will be visible.
-When the lights are off… the night sky will appear.
-It’s very cool!
+When the lights go out... the night sky will appear.
+It's very cool!

-Please ask any questions that you have and I will try to answer them for you.
+Please feel free to ask any questions that you have and I will try to answer them for you.

-If you are in the building stages.. and can still add in wiring to power lights… I can tell you where you should have them placed.
-If you can still add a soffit around the top… I can give you good ideas about how to build that too.
+If you are in the building stages... and can still add in wiring to power UV strip lights...
+I can help you decide where the best places would be to have them placed.
+If you can still add a soffit around the top...
+I can share some good ideas about how to build that too.

-So, if you are considering stars on your ceiling, then please ask away… and I will try to help you bring the beauty of the night sky – - – indoors.
+So, if you are considering stars in your ceiling.. ask away and I will try to help you out.